grafana/alloy/docs/sources/set-up/install/openshift.md

 # Deploy {{% param "FULL_PRODUCT_NAME" %}} on OpenShift

-You can deploy {{< param "PRODUCT_NAME" >}} on OpenShift.
+You can deploy {{< param "PRODUCT_NAME" >}} on the Red Hat OpenShift Container Platform (OCP).
-It's important to ensure that Alloy conforms to OpenShift [security][] requirements.
-This includes correctly configuring permissions and security policies to avoid vulnerabilities.
-You can adapt the suggested policies and configuration to meet your specific needs and security policies.

 ## Before you begin

-* These steps assume you have access to OpenShift in your environment.
+* These steps assume you have a working OCP environment.
+* You can adapt the suggested policies and configuration to meet your specific needs and [security][] policies.

 ## Configure Role-Based Access Control

-You must configure RBAC to allow access to Kubernetes and OpenShift resources without compromising security.
+You must configure RBAC to allow secure access to Kubernetes and OCP resources.

 1. Download the [rbac.yaml][] configuration file.
-This configuration file defines the OpenShift verbs and permissions for {{< param "PRODUCT_NAME" >}}.
+This configuration file defines the OCP verbs and permissions for {{< param "PRODUCT_NAME" >}}.
-1. Refer to [Managing Role-based Access Control (RBAC)][rbac] topic in the OpenShift documentation for more information about updating and managing your RBAC configurations.
+1. Review the `rbac.yaml` file and adapt as needed for your local environment.
+Refer to [Managing Role-based Access Control (RBAC)][rbac] topic in the OCP documentation for more information about updating and managing your RBAC configurations.

-## Run {{% param "FULL_PRODUCT_NAME" %}} as a non-root user
+## Run {{% param "PRODUCT_NAME" %}} as a non-root user

-You must configure {{< param "PRODUCT_NAME" >}} to run as a non-root user.
+You must configure {{< param "PRODUCT_NAME" >}} to [run as a non-root user][nonroot].
-This ensures that {{< param "PRODUCT_NAME" >}} complies with OpenShift security policies.
+This ensures that {{< param "PRODUCT_NAME" >}} complies with your OCP security policies.

-1. Configure {{< param "PRODUCT_NAME" >}} to [run as a non-root user][nonroot].

 ## Apply Security Context Constraints

-OpenShift uses Security Context Constraints (SCC) to control pod permissions.
+OCP uses Security Context Constraints (SCC) to control pod permissions.
 Refer to [Managing security context constraints][scc] for more information about how you can define and enforce these permissions.
-This ensures that the pods running {{< param "PRODUCT_NAME" >}} comply with OpenShift security policies.
+This ensures that the pods running {{< param "PRODUCT_NAME" >}} comply with OCP security policies.

 {{< admonition type="note" >}}
-The security context is configured only at the container level, not at the container and deployment level.
+The security context is only configured at the container level, not at the container and deployment level.
 {{< /admonition >}}

 You can apply the following SCCs when you deploy {{< param "PRODUCT_NAME" >}}.